 Another day out in Connecticut’s most interesting city with the boys… which included the two trails at West Rock Nature Center.

 Note: This is a wholly different place than West Rock Ridge State Park.
 The State Park has had its own “urban” issues over the years (by that I mean litter, graffiti, general unkemptness) but the Nature Center is like the forgotten little sister.
 Which means I have a special place in my heart for it.
 I love these urban natural areas and really admire their existences.

 Sure, to access these falls we had to park next to a family living in their car.
 And cross paths with two dirt balls with a bong.
 And exchange pleasantries with a family and their (rather beautiful, I must say) pit bull.
 That’s what makes places like this so great.

-There are housing projects (for lack of a better term) within site of these falls.
+There are some subsidized housing communities within site of these falls.
 They were put there for the express purpose of bringing urban dwellers out to nature.
 What a great idea New Haven had… the execution?
 Eh, not so much.

 Anyway, access to the falls is via a short unmarked trail at the back of the parking lot on Wintergreen Avenue.
 It has a few steep little sections, but my kids were able to navigate it with minimal help.

 The falls are nice.
 I’m sure after a storm they are pretty rad.
 I’m also sure that after a storm, the little trail down to them is quite a bit more dangerous.
 If you don’t have two little kids with you, you can descend down into the gorge to get a head-on view.
 Unfortunately, I can’t show you that view here, but hey, if you buy the Connecticut Waterfalls guidebook, there’s a nice shot in there.